Do Go On - 373 - The Star Wars Holiday Special

 Quarry.

-Jim, what do you know about Quarry?
+What do you know about Quarry?

-Quarry, voiced by Corey Burton, is a Mon Calamari engineer
+Quarry, voiced by Corey Burton, is a Mon Calamari engineer.

 Oh, yeah.